 People say music is all about peace and while it might be true to a certain audience often times music (or at least the playing of it) can be a war that must be won.

-Each and every time you step onto the stage and an unexpected solo is forced on you – then you are in a war.
-A war against mediocre solos.
+Every time you step onto the stage and an unexpected solo is forced on you – then you are in a war.
+A war against a mediocre guitar solo.

 In this “musical war” your ammunition is your knowledge of the neck and licks that you’ve memorised.
 Inside out in all five positions of the neck.
 As well as across them, through them and around them!

 In a war, the ideal position is to have absolute control over your territories and potential control over your enemies land.

 Having options put you in control – at the very least, it gives you ammunition to have a fierce fight.

 Lend me your imagination for a while.